AjithGeorge/ApiAutomationUsingPostmanAndNewmanWithHtmlExtraAndAzurePipelines/README.md

 if (pm.variables.get("variableName")===undefined){}
 ```

+### 2. Endpoint availabiltiy check:
-2. Have a folder for Health Check- to check the availability of the endpoint before commencing the remaining tests.
+Have a folder for Health Check- to check the availability of the endpoint before commencing the remaining tests.
 There could be a logic added to prevent the execution of the remaining test if the endpoint is not alive.
 ```javascript
 if(!pm.response.to.be.success){

     postman.setNextRequest(null);
 }
 ```
+### 3. Integer validation:
-3. To compare int values don't forget to do implicit conversion if the retrieved value is from any environment/global variable.
+To compare int values don't forget to do implicit conversion if the retrieved value is from any environment/global variable.
 Postman stores all variables in string format only.

 ```javascript
 pm.test("15 should equal 15", () => pm.expect(15).to.equal(parseInt(pm.globals.get('another_global_number'))))
 ```
+### 4. CleanUp methods:
-4. Different teardown approaches:
+Different teardown approaches:
 - Can specifically remove/unset the variables after the test.
 ```javascript
 function cleanup() {